-Similar to an electric sharpener, the whetstone comes with two sides: one side coarse and one side fine.
+Similar to an electric sharpener, the whetstone comes with 2 sides: one side coarse and one side fine.
 Each side is made for the same thing, a coarse setting for when your knives are basically dead to the cutting world and a fine setting for when you have kept up with them.

 The advantage you have with a whetstone is that it takes away the least amount of material from your knives; however, like many things, it does take some practice to be able to do this well.

 If you are doing several knives, I recommend keeping the water beside you and soaking them about the time your hand gets tired and you need a break.
-If you are only doing one or don’t get tired easily, you still need to make sure your stone stays wet as the combination of the small particles of the stone help it to stay rough which encourages sharpening.
+If you are only doing one or don’t get tired easily, you still need to make sure your stone stays wet as the combination of the small particles of the stone helps it to stay rough which encourages sharpening.